| | | |

 Instructions

-• Prep the Oven & Dish: Preheat your oven to 350°F. Lightly grease a 2-quart baking dish with non-stick cooking spray and set aside.
+• Prep the Oven & Dish: Preheat your oven to 350°F. Lightly grease a 3-quart baking dish (9×13) with non-stick cooking spray and set aside.

-• Sauté Onions: In a large saucepan over medium heat, melt 4 tablespoons unsalted butter.
-Add the chopped red onion and sauté for about 2 minutes, until the onions are soft and translucent.
+• Sauté the Onion: In a large saucepan over medium heat, melt 4 tablespoons of butter.
+Add the chopped onion and sauté for about 2 minutes, until soft and translucent.

-• Make the Sauce Base: To the onions in the saucepan, add 3 tablespoons all-purpose flour, 1 teaspoon sea salt, and ½ teaspoon freshly ground black pepper.
-Stir continuously until the mixture becomes thick and clumpy, like a roux.
+• Make the Sauce: To the sautéed onions in the saucepan, add 3 tablespoons flour, 1 teaspoon salt, and ½ teaspoon pepper.
+Stir constantly for about 1 minute, until the mixture forms a paste.

-• Add the Milk & Thicken: Slowly pour in 2½ cups whole milk, stirring constantly.
-Bring the mixture to a gentle boil and cook for 1 minute, or until the sauce thickens to a creamy consistency.
+• Add the Milk & Thicken: Slowly whisk in 2½ cups of whole milk.
+Cook, stirring constantly, until the mixture reaches a gentle boil and thickens into a creamy sauce, about 3–4 minutes.

-• Bake Covered: Cover the dish tightly with foil and bake for 60 minutes in the preheated oven.
+• Bake Covered: Cover the dish tightly with foil and bake for 60 minutes.

-• Finish Baking Uncovered: Remove the foil and continue baking for 20–30 minutes, or until the potatoes are fork-tender and the top is golden brown.
+• Finish Baking Uncovered: Remove the foil and continue baking for another 20–30 minutes, or until the potatoes are fork-tender and the top is bubbling and golden brown.

-• Cool & Serve: Let the dish cool for about 10 minutes before serving to help the sauce set up a bit.
-Then slice, serve, and enjoy!
+• Cool & Serve: Let the casserole rest for about 10 minutes before serving so the sauce can set up a bit.
+Then dig in and enjoy the cheesy, ham-filled comfort.

 Notes